-The numbers of dead and dying trees throughout Tahoe and the Sierra Nevada are increasing due to a combination of drought stress, insect attack, wildfire, and disease.
-This carries direct implications for fire safety, biological diversity, and carbon sequestration.
-Learn more about forest health from the TERC Forest and Conservation Lab at https://tahoe.ucdavis.edu/forests.
+The numbers of dead and dying trees throughout Tahoe and the Sierra Nevada are increasing due to a combination of drought stress, insect attack and disease.
+This carries direct implications for fire safety, biological diversity and carbon sequestration.
+A new NASA instrument on the International Space Station will likely provide further data to help understand these changes.

-TERC Research Activities in the Lake Tahoe Basin
+Examples of TERC Research Activities in the Lake Tahoe Basin

 Researchers at Lake Tahoe have been gathering data since 1958 and have produced one of the longest continuous data sets available for a sub-alpine lake.
-This long-term record along with the research and analysis of these data contributes to the knowledge base on sub-alpine lakes worldwide and to the well-being of Lake Tahoe itself.
+This long-term record along with the research and analysis of these data contributes to the knowledge base on subalpine lakes worldwide and to the well-being of Lake Tahoe itself.